AO-StreetArt/Aesel/docs/pages/Scene_Registration_API.rst

    network of transformations to be created, which can be used to pre-calculate those needed for future registrations.

-   :query string device\_id:  Required.
-Unique identifier for the device registering to the scene.
    :statuscode 200: Success

 .. include:: _examples/scene/scene_deregister.rst